-In 2020, the U.S. banking agencies adopted a final rule that permits banking organizations that implemented CECL before the end of 2020 to elect to follow the three-year transition available under the prior rule or a new five-year transition to phase in the effects of CECL on regulatory capital.
-Under the five-year transition, the banking organization would defer for two years 100% of the day-one effect of adopting CECL and 25% of the cumulative increase or decrease in the allowance for credit losses since adoption of CECL.
-Following the first two years, the electing organization will phase out the aggregate capital effects over the next three years consistent with the transition in the original three-year transition rule.
+In 2020, the U.S. banking agencies adopted a final rule that permitted banking organizations to elect to delay temporarily the implementation of CECL until January 2022 and subsequently to phase in the effects of CECL on regulatory capital through January 2025, which Truist elected to use.
+Under the five-year transition, Truist deferred for two years 100% of the day-one effect of adopting CECL and 25% of the cumulative increase or decrease in the allowance for credit losses since adoption of CECL.
+Following the first two years, Truist began to phase in the aggregate capital effects over the next three years consistent with the transition in the original three-year transition rule.
 Truist has elected to use the five-year transition to phase in the impacts of CECL on regulatory capital.
-The 2022 impact on CET1 related to the phase in was 13 basis points, representing one-fourth of the phase in.
-The remaining phase in will be amortized ratably in the first quarter of each of the next three years.
+The 2023 impact on CET1 related to the phase in was 12 basis points, representing one-fourth of the phase in.
+The remaining phase in will be amortized ratably in the first guarter of 2024 and 2025.